rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 | `deny` | The transaction is denied. <br>Check `channel_response_message` or `fraud_status` for details. |
 | `expire` | The transaction is failure, because customer did not complete 3DS within expiry time. |

-For more details, refer to [Midrans Transaction Status Cycle Description](/en/after-payment/status-cycle.md)
+For more details, refer to [Midtrans Transaction Status Cycle Description](/en/after-payment/status-cycle.md)

 ## Next Step:
 <br>